 There is no risk of yellow fever or malaria.

-Phone & Internet In Cuba:
+Phone & Internet In Cuba

-You can pick up local SIM cards or buy cell phones while in Cuba, but they are ridiculously expensive and there is no access to 3G or any mobile internet service.
-You will see the odd Cuban with a cell phone, but the rates are so high that they try to avoid using them and they are mostly just a status symbol.
+You can pick up local SIM cards or buy cell phones while travelling in Cuba, but they are ridiculously expensive and there is no access to 3G or any mobile internet service.
+You will see the occasional Cuban with a cell phone, but the rates are so high that they try to avoid using them and they are mostly just a status symbol.

 There are internet cafes in pretty much every tourist town in Cuba, but sometimes there is only one in town, so the line-ups can be very long.
 Sometimes there are hotels with wi-fi, but they are not always reliable.
 You’ll have to purchase a wi-fi card, either from the hotel or from a Etecsa office.
 This card will cost $6 / hour and will have a scratch-to-find access code on the back.
 You’ll also have to use these cards at the internet cafe for the wired computers there.